chenweisomebody126/CSCI_4061_Project3/README.md

 We further test and compare the memory manager with the case of directly using malloc, and we find that our implementation overcomes the problems with malloc

 4.Work Distribution:
 Sushmitha - mm_init, mm_get, mm_put and the timer functions
-Christopher - mm_release, idea of using a double pointer for stack implementation
+Christopher - mm_release, idea of using a double pointer for stack implementation Wei -- 	mm_init, mm_get, mm_put using linked list for stack implementation

 ||Part B||